What is Hashing?: Best Hashing Algorithms

 A digital signature of the publisher is attached with the software code to verify the source identity.
 You can check the hash algorithm on the download page with the one included in the software.
 If the hash values match, then the file is considered to be not tempered with or modified by malicious actors.

-Doing so bars the software operating system to display “Unknown Publisher Security Warning” alerts when installing the software.
+Doing so bars the software operating system from displaying “Unknown Publisher Security Warning” alerts when installing the software.

 There are two different code signing certificates: